The Framework

 At 2R profit, stop trails to lock in 1R minimum.
 At 3R, stop locks in 2R minimum.

-No trading during news
+No trading around high-impact news

 5% drawdown in a week triggers a full week pause.
 Discipline over compulsion.